Tom's Guide Verdict

 For those scoring at home, the Fold would cost you $66 per month, at least if you pay off your phone in 30 months using one of AT&T's Next plans.

-Galaxy Fold design
+Samsung Galaxy Fold review: Design

-Even though this is my second go-around with the Galaxy Fold, there’s still a real Wow factor to this device.
+Even though this is my second go-around with the Samsung Galaxy Fold, there’s still a real Wow factor to this device.
 Thanks to a sophisticated, 20-part, dual-axis hinge, you can open this clamshell just like a book, transforming the Fold from phone to tablet mode.

 The motion is fairly smooth and natural; I’ll admit I felt a bit like a secret agent as I used the Fold in public, surfing the web or watching a video and then closing the whole thing up before I walked away.
 But I also felt nervous that someone might try to steal the device from me.